Dust and gas emission from cometary nuclei: the case of comet 67P/Churyumov-Gerasimenko: Homogeneous surface-activity model of the nucleus

 \subsection{Dust dynamics}

-In the next computation step, we obtain the dust dynamics within the expanding gas cloud.
-The dust trajectories are obtained by integrating

-which includes the acceleration of dust embedded in the more rapidly expanding gas.
+In the next computational step, we obtain the dust dynamics within the expanding gas cloud.
+The positions and velocities of representative dust particles are specified in the body-fixed (=rotating) frame, while the comet rotates with period $T_\text{rot}=\frac{2\pi}{\omega}$ in the inertial frame around the $\hat{e}_z$-axis (see Fig.~\ref{fig:mesh}).
+The gravitational potential $\phi$ of the nucleus is calculated under the assumption of a homogeneous mass distribution from the polyhedral representation \cite{Conway2014}.
+The acceleration on a dust particle embedded in the more rapidly moving gas is given by:

+The initial direction of the velocity $v_{\rm init}$ of the dust is taken to be at distance $h_{\rm init}$ from the gas source at the center of the mesh cell along the outward surface normal $\hat{{\bm n}}_i$ of the mesh-cell $i$:

 The gas-drag acceleration depends on the dust-particle mass $m_\text{dust}$ and radius $R_\text{dust}$, as well as on the momentum of the gas molecules.
-If we take $C_d=2$ (\cite{Keller1994}) and insert the gas velocity from Eq.~(\ref{eq:gasvel}) we obtain an overall factor $c_\text{gas-drag}$ for the gas-dust interaction

-In the following we vary $c_\text{gas-drag}$ by five orders of magnitude by altering the gas density in the range $10^{15}-10^{19}$~m$^{-3}$ for dust particles of size 1~$\mu$m and dust density $1000$~kg/m$^3$.
-Equivalently, the parametric study corresponds to changes in the gas temperature, or/and the particle size and mass over an equivalently wide range.

-In addition to the gas drag encountered by dust outside the nucleus, different scenarios for acceleration of dust already in the outer mantle of the nucleus have been considered by \cite{Huebner2006}, chapter~3.4, who model dust flow and acceleration in the pores of the mantle.
-In this case, dust is ejected out of the nucleus with finite initial velocity, gained within less than a meter.

-One direct consequence of the final initial velocity model is that the local topography of the cometary surface is reflected in the initial velocity direction, which is then expected to be (on average) along the surface normal.
-If on the other hand the initial dust velocity on the surface is taken to be zero as suggested by \cite{Combi2012}, no surface normal direction is imprinted in the dust field.

-As we demonstrate next, only the finite initial-velocity model leads to jet formation from a homogeneous surface-emission of dust.
-The homogenous dust emission is implemented by assigning one dust particle to each center of the equally-sized triangles of the surface mesh.
-Three different dust-velocities are considered, $|v_\text{dust,init}|=0,1,2$~m/s.
-The direction of the non-zero velocity cases is pointing along the surface normal of each triangle.
+In the following we set $C_d=2$ (spherical particle, \cite{Keller1994}) and vary the parameter $\alpha$ related to the dust particle radius $R_\text{dust}$ and density $\rho_\text{dust}$